ariannafebbo/smithwaterman/README.md

 Once having downloaded the package **SmithWaterman**, type from terminal, inside the folder **SmithWaterman**:
 - `pip install .`

-Then import the package in your python script and type:
+To import the package in your python script type:
 - `from smith_watermann import sw`

 ### Usage example